-Action # Title Description Total Funds Contributing 1.1 Increase availability of translation services.
-Further translation options for in-person, Zoom, written, and website content.
-Use technology tools and partnerships as applicable. \$69,000.00 Yes 1.2 Approach all professional development offerings with an equity lens.
-Further professional development in (Columbia) Readers and Writers Workshop, Cognitively Guided Instruction in math, Next Generation Science Standards (NGSS), English Language Development, and racial bias with an overlay of equity and how this translates to classroom practice. \$122,767.00 Yes 1.3 Engage staff in formative and summative data analysis and goal development for students.
-Each trimester, engage staff in common assessment, CAASPP, and/or ELA and math conference anecdotal data analyses with their respective grade levels/departments.
+Action # Title Description Total Funds Contributing 1.1 Increase availability of translation services Further translation options for in-person, Zoom, written, and website content.
+Use technology tools and partnerships as applicable. \$76,900.00 Yes 1.2 Approach all professional development Further professional development in (Columbia) Readers and Writers Workshop, Cognitively Guided Instruction in math, Next Generation Science Standards (NGSS), English Language Development, and \$248,174.00 Yes

+Action # Title Description Total Funds Contributing offerings with an equity lens racial bias with an overlay of equity and how this translates to classroom practice.
+1.3 Engage staff in formative and summative data analysis and goal development for students Each trimester, engage staff in common assessment, CAASPP, and/or ELA and math conference anecdotal data analyses with their respective grade levels/departments.
 Use these data to generate specific next steps for students below grade level expectations and underrepresented subgroups.
-Yes 1.4 Increase targeted outreach, parent education, and Create systems and structures to strategically communicate through different mediums, specifically for underrepresented subgroups. \$447,941.00 Yes

-Action # Title Description Total Funds Contributing community connectedness.
-1.5 Implement a systematic intervention system for ELA and mathematics.
-Define and implement a multi-tiered system of support for intervention in ELA and mathematics for all grade levels with a focus on serving underrepresented subgroups. \$3,645,901.00 Yes
+Yes 1.4 Increase targeted outreach, parent education, and community connectedness Create systems and structures to strategically communicate through different mediums, specifically for underrepresented subgroups. \$492,300.00 Yes 1.5 Implement a systematic intervention system for ELA and mathematics Define and implement a multi-tiered system of support for intervention in ELA and mathematics for all grade levels with a focus on serving underrepresented subgroups. \$4,163,187.00 Yes

-Goal Analysis [2021-22]
+Goal Analysis [2022-23]

 An analysis of how this goal was carried out in the previous year.

 A description of any substantive differences in planned actions and actual implementation of these actions.